 These super lightweight gilding flakes are available in three metallic colors, bronze, gold and silver.
-They are perfect for working with Crystal Clay!
+They are perfect for working with Epoxy Clay!
 Slightly wet the tip of a toothpick and pick-up the gilding flakes.
-Tack the gilding flakes onto the Crystal Clay by gently touching the flakes to the clays wet surface.
+Tack the gilding flakes onto the Epoxy Clay by gently touching the flakes to the clays wet surface.
 Gently rub the gilding flakes into the clay with your fingertips.

 For this Buy & Try, we are offering the Nuvo Gilding Flakes from Tonic Studio in a very small re-packaged container.
 Test the gilding flakes out and explore them with this technique prior to purchasing a larger container directly from Tonic Studio.

 This tutorial walks you through how to apply Epoxy Clay onto the Earring Post Bar and accent with Gilding Flakes.
 This is 3 of 6 tutorials featured in our Nunn Design Buy & Try featuring Earring Post Bars in Large and Small as well as our Hammered Bitsy Rings.
 This Buy & Try is available to registered Nunn Design wholesale customers for a limited amount of time.
 To jewelry makers that are not purchasing wholesale, this Buy & Try is available retail on our website.